studiomolga/PLANDSCAPES_2015/README.md

 SETUP

+0) Every mac shall get a <strong>static IP address</strong> for each of minimacs: (MAIN) 192.168.1.1 (for the one with runninh mosquitto), then second one shall get: 192.168.1.4 and third one:  192.168.1.5

 1) <strong>FOR MAC OS:</strong> install <strong>mosquitto</strong> on <strong>only ONE</strong> of the minimac, follow this: https://subscription.packtpub.com/book/application-development/9781787287815/1/ch01lvl1sec12/installing-a-mosquitto-broker-on-macos.
 (you might need to install a <strong>homebrew</strong> https://brew.sh/ for this - and be patient!
 It takes time)